+The following classical result in {the theory of extremal processes} is regarded as a special case of our main result.
+Let $a_1,..., a_n$ be i.i.d.
+Gaussian random variables $N_{\mathbb R}(0,2)$, for the extremal process let and Then for any $y \in \mathbb{R}$, the following classical result holds (Theorem 1.5.3 in \cite{LLr})

+One can check that Theorem \ref{main} for $T^2_{1, n}$ when $m=1$ is equivalent to this classical result for $M_n$.
+In this sense, our result is fundamental which is a natural generalization of such classical result for the extremal process of the scalar-valued random variables to the matrix-valued random variables with correlations.

+The constant $K_m$ appearing in the extremal index $c_m$ represents the strength of the correlation between different principal minors.
+For a comprehensive overview of the extremal theory of stochastic processes, we refer to \cite{LLr, LR}.

-\end{thm} Our proof for Theorem \ref{main} can imply the joint distribution of the maxima of the largest eigenvalues of principal minors and its corresponding eigenvector.
+Our proof for Theorem \ref{main} also implies the joint distribution of the maxima of the largest eigenvalues of principal minors and its corresponding eigenvector.
 To be more precise, given $n$, let $v^*\in S^{m-1}$ be the unit eigenvector corresponding to the largest eigenvalue of the principal minor that attains the maxima $T_{m,n}$.
 By symmetry, $-v^*$ is also the corresponding eigenvector.
 Now we have the following limit for the joint distribution of $(T_{m,n}, v^*)$. \begin{thm} Given any $y\in \R$ and symmetric Borel set $Q\subset S^{m-1}$ such that $-Q=Q$, let $y_m^2=4m\ln n+2(m-2)\ln\ln n+y$, then the joint distribution satisfies

 as $n \to+\infty$, which implies that $T_{m,n}$ and $v^*$ are asymptotically independent.
 Here, $\nu$ is the uniform distribution on $\mathcal S_m$, i.e.,

 \end{thm}